|Date Approved||Body||Review Date|

 checks related to a person who has lived or worked outside of the United Kingdom

 3.6.
-Identified members of staff and the Safeguarding Trustee complete safer recruitment training either online or face to face, as well as attending external training courses; one person who is safer recruitment trained must sit on the panel of their school when interviews are taking place.
+Identified members of staff and the Safeguarding Trustee complete safer recruitment training either online or face to face.

 4.1.
 Abuse and neglect are forms of mis-treatment of a child.
 Somebody may abuse or neglect a child by inflicting harm (acts of commission), or by failing to act to prevent harm (acts of omission).
 Children may be abused in a family or in an institutional or community setting, by those known to them or by a stranger.
 They may be abused by an adult or adults, or another child or children.
 (Definition of abuse from the HM Government guide to inter-agency working, ‘Working Together to Safeguard Children’) Guidance on recognising abuse is contained in Appendix A – Code of Conduct.